magento/devdocs/guides/v2.1/coding-standards/technical-guidelines/technical-guidelines.md

 ## 5. Exceptions

 5.1.
-All exceptions that are surfaced to end user MUST produce error messages in the following format:
+All exceptions that are surfaced to the end user MUST produce error messages in the following format:

 - Symptom